-- (1) The receipt should include "items covered by NHI" and "out-of-pocket expense items" along with the NHI Card treatment serial number.
+(1) The receipt should include "items covered by NHI" and "out-of-pocket expense items" along with the NHI Card treatment serial number.
 If you choose to itemize your deductions when filing personal income taxes, the receipt can be used as an itemized tax deduction.
-The NHI Card treatment serial number tracks a patient's number of outpatient visits for the year and prevents the NHI Card from being mistakenly used. - (2) Some clinics and hospitals combine the receipt and itemized list of medical expenses on one receipt, while others separate them.
+The NHI Card treatment serial number tracks a patient's number of outpatient visits for the year and prevents the NHI Card from being mistakenly used.